OpenShot/libopenshot/doc/HW-ACCEL.md

 /// Maximum columns that hardware decode can handle int DE_LIMIT_WIDTH_MAX = 1950;

-/// Which GPU to use to decode (0 is the first) int HW_DE_DEVICE_SET = 0;
+/// Which GPU to use to decode (0 is the first, LINUX ONLY) int HW_DE_DEVICE_SET = 0;

-/// Which GPU to use to encode (0 is the first) int HW_EN_DEVICE_SET = 0;
+/// Which GPU to use to encode (0 is the first, LINUX ONLY) int HW_EN_DEVICE_SET = 0;
 ```